ripienaar/travlrmap/_posts/2015-01-09-config-types-section.md

 A number of markers in many colors and 3 sizes are [included in the Gem](https://github.com/ripienaar/travlrmap/tree/master/public/markers).

+If you intend to use the KML output you should change these URLs to be full URLs to your site rather than relative.
+The KML file does not know where to get the files so you'll get broken images if you dont.

 You can provide your own by placing them in ```images``` in your repo and linking to them here.
 You can use online services like [Google maps markers](http://www.googlemapsmarkers.com/) and link directly to them.
 The ones provided were made using Googles chart API using [this script](https://github.com/ripienaar/travlrmap/blob/d9cba39011256437715d64fc4d1fa3c76c09cfdf/scripts/generate-markers.rb).